 Arthritis can be a crippling and debilitating disease or one that only produces mild symptoms that can be treated easily.
 Arthritis is most often associated with aging but young people can develop arthritis, as well.
-Because of this, many people turn to herbal medicine remedies and search for herbal medicine for arthritis for treatment.
+Because of this, many people turn to herbal medicine remedies and search for home remedies for arthritis for treatment.

 Arthritis is an equal opportunity disease.
 All races are afflicted with arthritis and there is no one race more inclined to be stricken with it.
 Arthritis affects the joints.
 Joints become inflamed, stiffen, and deteriorate.
 Here are some effective home remedies for arthritis.